-The sub-fund will use securities lending transactions in a proportion which may vary between 0% and 25% of the net assets of the portfolio, and which may reach a maximum of 75% of the net assets of the portfolio, under certain market conditions.
+The sub-fund will use securities lending transactions in a proportion which may vary between 25% and 50% of the net assets of the portfolio, and which may reach a maximum of 100% of the net assets of the portfolio, under certain market conditions.

-Under no circumstances will such transactions be carried out when the market conditions allow income to be generated for the sub-fund.
+In any case, these operations will only be carried out if market conditions allow to generate income for the sub-fund.